07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

         "quantity": number of units,
         "observations": observation of the state of the goods, "supplierProductSerial": serial of the provider product,
-        "purchaseSerial": serial of the purchase order of the goods }
+        "purchaseSerial": serial of the purchase ordering of the goods }
     ... more items
 ]

 - Parameters :

-1. serial : serial of the purchase order
+1. serial : serial of the purchase ordering
 2. warehouse : name of the warehouse where arrive the shipment
 3. tokenUser : username of the user who creates the purchase